Advocates and Educational Consultants

 The following is a list of professionals who comes recommended by at least three SPED PAC members, we cannot in any way guarantee the result.
 It is important to check their references, review their credentials, and interview them to understand whether their skills and approach are a good fit.

-These are advocates and education consultants who works in the Concord area.
+These are advocates and education consultants who work in the Concord area.

 (Some advocates do not like to do work in the town they live in.)